 Unfortunately, many weight loss clients (and the fitness professionals who train them) wonder why they should spend time on things like assessments, self-myofascial release, flexibility training and corrective exercise.
 These activities do not burn tons of fat or energy, so their value is not immediately obvious when weight loss is the goal.
 (How to help clients reframe their goals in terms of health and other nonscale improvements is a discussion for another day.)

-However, good trainers are defined, not by their ability to help clients burn copious amounts of calories, but by their skill in aiding clients to reach their goals safely, effectively and efficiently.
+However, good trainers and online weight loss coaches are defined, not by their ability to help clients burn copious amounts of calories, but by their skill in aiding clients to reach their goals safely, effectively and efficiently.
 The NASM OPT™ model is designed for exactly that, when used in its entirety.
 This means following all of the model’s progressions and guidelines with everyone, even clients who are hyperfocused on a single outcome.

 Maximize Fat Loss With Creative Programming